-There is some great investment property out there waiting to be found and the good news is the only tool you need to find it is Zoopla.
+There are some great properties out there just waiting to be found and the good news is the only tool you need to find them is Zoopla.
 Today we look at four underutilised filters that investors can use to find below market value property and motivated sellers in their chosen area.

 Are you looking at how to get started investing in property?
 Maybe you’re a complete beginner and you are starting from scratch.
 Maybe you are simply looking for your next great investment property to add to your property portfolio.

 If so, I’m sure this video is gonna be great for you.